 Shopping for Local Crafts and other items

 There is a beautiful market where you can spend time if you love shopping.
-Although people visit McLeod Ganj as an escape from the busy life of big cities still shopping may attract you.
+Although people visit McLeod Ganj as an escape from the busy life of big cities, still shopping may attract you.
 Local Tibetan handicrafts and other decorative things can be the best bargain to make your trip a memory for many years.
-A few items like singing bowls, beautiful silk and satin wall hangings, carved boxes, Buddha statues, jewelry items, beautiful gems, and fabric paintings are available.
+A few items like singing bowls, beautiful silk and satin wall hangings, carved boxes, Buddha statues, jewellery items, beautiful gems, and fabric paintings are available.
 Yes, the price of things is a matter of concern.
 You must know the art of bargain.
 There is an abundance of items that you will love to buy.

 Church of St John in Wilderness